BaoChung01/My-Project/STM32F411_SPL_FreeRTOS_Audio_USB/README.md

 # Audio Project on STM32F411E discovery board

-Use STM32F411E discovery board to play music from USB
+Use the STM32F411E discovery board to play music from the USB

 ## Table of Contents